fkirc/skip-duplicate-actions/README.md

 ## Cancel outdated workflow-runs

 When you push changes to a branch, then `skip-duplicate-action-runs` will cancel any previous workflow-runs that run against outdated commits.
-This ensures that GitHub's resources focus on the latest commit, instead of wasting resources for outdated commits.

-- **Full traceability:** If an workflow-run is cancelled, then you will see a message like `Cancel https://github.com/fkirc/skip-duplicate-action-runs/actions/runs/263149724 because it runs against an outdated commit on branch 'master'.`.
+- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancel https://github.com/fkirc/skip-duplicate-action-runs/actions/runs/263149724 because it runs against an outdated commit on branch 'master'.`.
 - **Battle-tested:** Most of the implementation is from https://github.com/styfle/cancel-workflow-action.

 ## Inputs